MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting.md

 For more information, see [Troubleshooting OData/API calls](dynamics-error-codes.md).

+## Debugging code called from a web service endpoint

+*Debugging* is the process (and art) of finding and correcting errors.
+With Visual Studio Code and the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)], you get an integrated debugger to help you inspect your code and verify that it works as expected.

+For information on how to debug code executed from web service endpoints, see [Debugging web services](../developer/devenv-debugging.md#debugging-web-services).

 ## Which IP addresses or ranges does my environment use?

 When you exchange data through APIs (incoming calls) or external services (outgoing calls), you might have to safelist the IP addresses from where the [!INCLUDE[prod_short](../includes/prod_short.md)] service is running.